Myrmex/overview/cadmus/graph-studio/graph-studio-samples.md

 }
 ```

-This mapping:
+As you can see, here `name`, `sourceType` (`2`=part, i.e. the source is a part rather than an item), `facetFilter`, `partTypeFilter`, and `description` refer to the mapping's metadata; these provide filtering for input data, an arbitrary name for the mapping, and its description.

-- refers to a part source (2), which is a metadata part.
+Then, the `source` property determines the input data we select from our source object, here the metadata part.
+This JMES expression, `metadata[?name='eid']`, means:

-- is limited to part belonging to items with a `work` facet.
-This means that only work items will be considered.
+- from our data object, select the property named `metadata`.
+This happens to be an array, i.e. a list of objects, each representing a metadatum with two properties: `name` and `value`.
-- inside the metadata part, we pick the entry with name=`eid` and extract its value.
-This is the item's EID.
+- among the entries of this metadata list, select the one whose name is `eid`.

-- the SID is equal to the part's GUID suffixed with the EID.
+>The [SID](../dev/concepts/graph-mappings.md) (source ID) is an ID used by the mapper to identify the source data connected to this mapping.
+Whenever these data change (because a user saves a part matching this SID), Cadmus will be able to find which mappings should be run again to update the graph.
+The SID here is equal to the part's GUID suffixed with the EID.

-- the output is:
+Finally, the output is:

 - a node representing the work.
 This has an UID built of a fixed prefix (`itn:works/`) for works; the item GUID; and the item EID.
 - a triple saying that the work node is an `E90_symbolic_object`.

 👉 Note that the same value of metadatum `eid` is recalled in two different templates in a different way.
 In the mapping properties, the SID refers to the JSON code returned by matching the source JMES expression, which is an array like: